rancher/rke2/docs/policies.md

   - Ingress
 ```

-RKE2 applies 2 network policy for all namespaces and updates the namespaces with annotations `default-network-policy` and `default-network-dns-policy`.
+RKE2 applies the `default-network-policy` policy and `np.rke2.io` annotation to all built-in namespaces.
+The `kube-system` namespace additionally gets the `default-network-dns-policy` policy and `np.rke2.io/dns` annotation applied to it.

 To view the network policies currently deployed on your system, run the below command: